yshing/express-list-middleware/README.md

 Hopefully this package would save you some time locating bad middleware or resolving issues due to the order of the stack.

+See also [express-repl-tookit](https://www.npmjs.com/package/express-repl-toolkit) if you are trying to debug / or play express as in a playground.

 ## Useage:
 For debugging express apps.
 Takes a booted express.js app instance returns array of string describing the order of execution of your middleware and where to absolute path of your middleware.